 Community managers also handle one-time projects like new construction or upgrades to common areas and amenities.
 Like with regular maintenance, this includes hiring the necessary contractors, monitoring the status of the project, and reporting back to the board.

 Community managers help with the association’s budget and accounting.
 This can include providing financial reports to the board, keeping the association’s books, and monitoring the association’s banking data.
-Community managers also collect association dues and other fees.
+Community managers also collect association dues and other fees for effective condo maintenance.

 Our community operations managers spend plenty of time on the property or in the neighborhood.
 This is so they can identify and correct violations of the association’s rules and policies quickly.
 Having a professional in this role allows for the fair and objective implementation of rules to keep the community up to the association’s standards.